MFairbro1/Recidivism_Prediction/README.md

   - Able to handle both numerical and categorical data

 At the same time, some limitations of the Decision Tree Model include
-- Overfitting: Decision- tree model can create complex tress that goes against the data training.
+- Overfitting: Decision- tree model can create complex trees that goes against the data training.